 Pakistan is a federal republic located in south-central Asia between India, China, Afghanistan, Iran and the Arabian Sea.
-Its population was approximately 186 million in 2013-14 and over 96 per cent of the population is Muslim.
+Its population was approximately 193.6 million in 2015-16 and over 96 per cent of the population is Muslim.
 The capital of Pakistan is Islamabad.
 The national language is Urdu and English is the official language.

 Pakistan has a federal parliamentary system with the President as the Head of State.
 The current Government was elected on 11 May 2013 following a democratic transition of government.
-The Pakistan Muslim League (Nawaz) (PML-N) formed the current Government and Mr. Mamnoon Hussain is currently President and Constitutional Head of the State and the Government is headed by the Prime Minister, Nawaz Sharif.
+The Pakistan Muslim League (Nawaz) (PML-N) formed the current Government and Mr. Mamnoon Hussain is currently President and Constitutional Head of the State.
+The Government is headed by the Prime Minister, Mr Mian Muhammad Nawaz Sharif.

-Pakistan's economy is the twenty-seventh largest in the world in terms of purchasing power parity and the forty-fourth largest in terms of GDP, according to best estimates from publicly available sources.
+Pakistan's economy is the twenty-seventh largest in the world in terms of purchasing power parity and the forty-second largest in terms of Gross Domestic Product (GDP), according to best estimates from publicly available sources.
 Pakistan is a rapidly developing country and is one of the "Next Eleven" countries that have the potential to become significant world economies in the next 25 years.
 Pakistan's economy is semi-industrialised, with centres of growth along the Indus River, Karachi and major urban centres in the Punjab.
 It ranks as the fifteenth largest trader of goods in the world and the world's sixth largest trader of services, according to best estimates from publicly available sources.
-It has three principal sectors: services (58 per cent of GDP 2013-14), industrial (21 per cent of GDP 2013-14) and agriculture (21 per cent of GDP 2013-14).
-Major industries include textiles, chemicals, food processing, agriculture, fertilizer, cement, dairy and rugs.
+It has three principal sectors: services (59.2 per cent of GDP), industrial (21.0 per cent of GDP) and agriculture (19.8 per cent of GDP) (in each case, based on 2015-16 GDP).
+Major industries include textiles, chemicals, food processing, iron, steel, automobiles, fertilizer, cement, dairy and sports goods.